greenOrangge/hack_my_vm/venus/mission_41_to_50.md

 - `find / -type f 2>/dev/null | grep "venus"`
 - the password we get here is not the password
 - We have to add a header to get the password
+- Let's try using curl
-- `curl -H "HOST:venus.hmv" http://localhost/`
+- `curl venus.hmv`

 ***